NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/C/chopping-evisceration-snare.md

 usage: "held in one hand"
 license: "ORC"
 identify:
 description: "An almost-impossible number of axes spring out at a target with lethal force.
-When a creature enters the snare's square, it's nearly buried beneath a storm of sharpened metal, which deals 16d8 slashing damage (DC 33 Reflex check)."
+When a creature enters the snare's square, it's nearly buried beneath a storm of sharpened metal, which deals `dice: 16d8` 16d8 slashing damage (DC 33 Reflex check)."
 powerTitle1:
 actionEconomy1:
 type1: